 7208 W. State St., (414) 258-9886

 The food is good.
 The beer is cold.
-But, Leff's Lucky Town isn't flashy, fancy or very remarkable and the customers in Wauwatosa like it that way.
+And the outdoor area is one of the best in town.
+Leff's Lucky Town isn't flashy or fancy; it's just a solid sports-ish bar and grill.
 Located in a historic building that once housed a silent movie theater and a shoe store that fronted a Prohibition speakeasy, Leff's is a regular winner in the OnMilwaukee.com Best of Bars survey and has become a landmark Tosa watering hole, especially popular before and after Brewers games.
-A few years back owner Chris Leffler took over an old gas station next door to build a patio that allows Leff's to offer outdoor dining in season.

 Lucky Joe's Alchemy & Eatery